Kevin Campbell: ‘Arsenal were special, but I fell in love with Everton’

-Kevin Campbell never received an England cap and never won the Premier League, but to overlook his career would be to do it a disservice.
+Kevin Campbell may not have received an England cap or won the Premier League, but to overlook his career would be to do it a disservice.

 In fact, no Englishman has scored more Premier League goals without being capped by his country.
 Campbell scored 82, despite starting his career four years before the league’s inauguration and despite playing four seasons outside the English top flight.